 What To Expect The First Time You Meet With Your Lawyer

-Written by Cooper and Friedman on November 28, 2019
+Written by Cooper & Friedman PLLC on November 28, 2019

 Today many lawyers offer free consultations.
 You can book an appointment and speak with a professional about your case for some time.
 This is an important meeting because you have the time to assess the lawyer and determine whether they’re the right fit for you.

 A lawyer can make or break a case, so hiring a good one is essential.
 The first meeting with them sets a foundation for your future interactions, which is why it is crucial to be prepared.
 Here’s a look at what you can expect during the first meeting with your lawyer:

 Even expert lawyers can’t offer concrete advice on the case if they don’t know anything about it.
 It is wise to create a file with all the details of the case, including any official records or documentation you can find.
 Here’s a look at what you should bring to the appointment: